 Nothing turns away potential online customers like blatant advertising.
-Posting nothing but dry content about your business, ongoing sales, promotions, and products dehumanizes your brand.
-By posting nothing but that type of content, your business becomes less inviting and relatable.
-In order to connect with audiences and earn the trust of potential customers, you need to make sure you incorporate the human element.
+Posting nothing but dry content about your business, ongoing sales, promotions, and products dehumanize your brand.
+By posting nothing but that type of material, your business becomes less inviting and relatable.
+To connect with audiences and earn the trust of potential customers, you need to make sure you incorporate the human element.

 Know Your Audience

 To reach potential customers, you need to know who your target audience is.
 Create or analyze your established brand and decide on the demographics of your desired customers.
 If you are a hotel owner with a hotel located near or within a national park, you would want to cater to the interests of those intrigued and driven by nature.
 On the other hand, if you are a hotel owner whose hotel is located in the heart of the city, you would want to cater to the interests of those who enjoy city life.